Partner – marketing communications advisory services

-The following is a partial list of Denis's key achievements in the corporate world, from 1983 until co-founding P5 Group in 1998.
+The following is a synopsis of Denis’s key achievements in the technology industry, before he co-founded P5 Group in 1998.
 (In addition to these salaried roles, he has served as Interim Vice President of Marketing for two client companies: METAInfo and Optimum Energy.)

 Denis’s Career Achievements